twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CHARTABLE** (version 10.0 until 10.1.0.2272) – Contains a list of characters.
 * **CLOUDS** (unused) – Image of clouds with different colors.
 * **DESCRIPTION**, **ELDATA** and **PLATFORMTARGETS** (unused) – These are binary resources.
-* **DVCLAL** (unused) – Shows two paragraphs (valid license key/running C++ Builder Professional).
+* **DVCLAL** (unused) – Shows twp paragraphs saying the license key is valid and is running C++ Builder Professional.
 * **PACKAGEINFO** (unused) – Shows all functions and the Pascal log used to compile the program.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration information and MPL Licensed Open Source Software (version 6.0 & above) (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
-* **TADDCHARACTERSFORM** (version 4.0 & above) – Used when adding characters to the font.
+* **TADDCHARACTERSFORM** (version 4.0 & above) – Adds characters to the font.
 In version 4.0 the menu item is hidden and adds glyph data from another font and only adds one character.
 In version 5.0 & above it adds up to 65,535 characters using empty glyphs.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode character values for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
 * **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the OpenType layout tables.